inoas/glychee/README.md

 _Notice: Requires at least gleam 0.24 (or gleam 0.0.0-nightly-221019 or later)._

-Also requires elixir and hex to be installed.
-You might be required to run `mix local.hex` after installing elixir.
+Also requires `Elixir` and `hex` be installed.
+You might be required to run `mix local.hex` after installing Elixir.

 1. Add glychee to your project: `gleam add glychee`.
 2. Create a a custom benchmarking module that contains a `main`-function.